rdinch/MathResourceStudio-Help/docs/exercise-sets/Numeration/rounding-numbers.md

 2. In the Round To window, select the desired place values to round to and press OK to apply to the exercise set.

+!!! note
-NOTE: The values to round to must fall within the generated numeric vales so that a digit (the value to round) is underline in every question.
+    The values to round to must fall within the generated numeric vales so that a digit (the value to round) is underline in every question.
 If the number generated does not contain an underlined value to round to, the answer will simple be the unrounded number.

 Change the range of values